RSI Trading Strategies (Backtest) – How The RSI Indicator Works

-This article looks at how the RSI indicator works and how you can develop an RSI trading strategy.
+This article examines how the RSI indicator works and how to develop an RSI trading strategy.
 The Relative Strength Index (RSI) was developed by Welles Wilder and first introduced in a magazine called Commodities (now Futures) in June 1978.
 Wilder published a book in the same year called New Concepts In Technical Trading Systems (he also published the ADX indicator in the same book, an indicator we will cover later).
 The RSI has become one of the most widely used indicators for traders.

 Most websites present the Relative Strength Index by using anecdotal evidence.
-But in order to find out if something really has any predictive value you need to backtest.
+But you need to backtest to determine if something has any predictive value.
+In this article, we show you how to use the RSI indicator.

-We have backtested trading systems for over 20 years and we can confirm that the RSI works reasonably well on stocks and stock indices.
-As such, the RSI can be used in trading strategies that are mean-reverting, but only when you add some more criteria, variables, or filters.
+We have backtested trading systems for over 20 years and can confirm that the RSI works reasonably well on stocks and stock indices.
+As such, the RSI can be used in mean-reverting trading strategies, but only when you add some more criteria, variables, or filters.

 If you find this article useful, you might want to have a look at our landing pages for a lot of other trading strategies and edges: